GFA-spec/GFA-spec/GFA1.md

 | 3      | `SegmentNames` | String    | `[!-)+-<>-~][!-~]*`       | A comma-separated list of segment names and orientations
 | 4      | `Overlaps`     | String    | `\*\|([0-9]+[MIDNSHPX=])+` | Optional comma-separated list of CIGAR strings

-The `Overlaps` field is optional and can be `*`, in which case the `CIGAR` strings are determined by fetching the `CIGAR` string from the corresponding link records, or by performing a pairwise overlap alignment of the two sequences.
+The CIGAR strings in the `Overlaps` field are optional, and may be replaced by a `*`, in which case the `CIGAR` strings are determined by fetching the `CIGAR` string from the corresponding link records, or by performing a pairwise overlap alignment of the two sequences.

 ## Optional fields